plume-lib/run-google-java-format/README.md

      ```git merge after-reformatting -s recursive -X ours```

+ 4. Reformat the code by running a command such as
+   `make reformat`,
- 4. Run `ant reformat` or the equivalent command.
+   `ant reformat`, or
+   `./gradlew reformat` (or whatever buildfile target you have set up).
  5. Commit any formatting changes.
  6. Verify that this contains only changes you made (that is, the formatting
    changes were ignored):